keithbsmiley-other/emilysite/_posts/2021-5-27-manifesting-muscle.md

 image:  images/brain.jpg
 ---

-So, I was in yoga teacher training last month and someone mentioned a study that proved just *thinking* about exercise can make us physically stronger.
+I was in yoga teacher training last month, and someone mentioned a study that proved just *thinking* about exercise can make us physically stronger.
-Let’s just say, I had a hard time believing them.
+Let’s just say I had a hard time believing them.

 But, I’m not here to call anyone a liar.